emergenceland/UniMUD/README.md

 ### Representing State

 UniMUD caches MUD v2 events in the client for you in a "datastore."
 You can access the datastore via the NetworkManager instance.
-The datastore keeps a collection of Records:
+The datastore keeps a multilevel index of tableId -> table -> records

 ```csharp
 class Record {